DevOsamaIslam/apologea-backend/readme.md

 	- publisher: 2
 	- admin: 5

-#Permissions
+## Permissions
 	- Register - 0
 	- Login - 1
 	- Reset Password - 1
-	- Like a blog - 1
+	- Like an article - 1
-	- Affirm a blog - 1.1
+	- Affirm an article - 1.1
-	- Follow someone (needs to be a publisher only)
+	- Follow someone (needs to be a publisher only) - 1
-	- Comment on a blog - 1
+	- Comment on an article - 1
-	- Create a blog - 2
+	- Create an article - 2
-	- Update a blog - 2
+	- Update an article - 2
-	- Delete a Blog - 2
+	- Delete an article - 2

+## Story
+# Guest

+- Goes to Apologea.com
+- They see the excerpts of the apologies as long as they are not logged in.
+- They decide to register for a free account and become a reader.

+# Reader

+- They log in.
+- They follow their favorite publishers then navigate to the homepage.
+- They see a feed of the new free apologies from the publishers they follow.
+- They can 'like', 'affirm', or 'comment' on each apology.
+- Their favorite publishers publish premium apologies that they cannot read except for the excerpt, so they decide to upgrade to reader+

+# Reader+

+- Once upgraded, they can choose which publisher to subscribe to.
+- After confirmation, they can read premium apologies as well.

+# Publisher

+- A publisher can register for a publisher role and starts writing free and premium apologies.
+- They can write one apology a week.
+- They can set their rates for premium apologies.
+- They receive payments from readers+ who subscribe to their premium apologies.
+- They can like, affirm, and comment on other apologies.